mushthakvp/micons/README.md

 In this example, MiCons.badgeCheck is the icon being used, but you can replace MiCons.badgeCheck with any icon name from the M-Icons pack that suits your needs.

+## Contributing

+We welcome contributions to M-Icons!
+If you have suggestions for new icons or improvements, please open an issue or submit a pull request on our [GitHub repository](https://github.com/mushthakvp/micons).